Bougainville's scaly-toed gecko: Etymology

 The specific name, mutahi, refers to the Mutahi area in northeastern Bougainville Island.

 Description

-Adults of L. mutahi have a snout-to-vent length (SVL) of 3.7–5.6 cm.
+Adults of Lepidodactylus mutahi have a snout-to-vent length (SVL) of 3.7–5.6 cm.
+Adult males have a continuous series of 29–34 femoral/preanal/femoral pores extending almost from knee to knee.

+Habitat

+The natural habitat of Lepidodactylus mutahi is forest, but it has also been found in artificial habitats such as gardens and banana plantations.